krkn-chaos/krkn/docs/service_disruption_scenarios.md

 #### Post Action

-We do a post chaos check to wait and verify the specific objects in each namespace are Ru
+We do a post chaos check to wait and verify the specific objects in each namespace are Ready

 Here there are two options: